wumss/seminar/pages/home.md

 topic, see the [tags](/seminar/tags) page.
 Here is a link to our [facebook group](https://www.facebook.com/groups/334849026859566/).

-## Talk Submissions for Winter 2017
+## Talks for Winter 2017

-Talk submissions for Winter 2017 are now open!
-Please take a look at our [suggested topics](/seminar/potential-topics), or browse potential topics by [tag](/seminar/tags).
+Talks for Winter 2017 have been scheduled.
+If you are interested in speaker this term or in a future term, please take a look at our [suggested topics](/seminar/potential-topics), or browse potential topics by [tag](/seminar/tags).
 To submit a talk, fill out our [form](/seminar/submit-talk).
-We recommend you read the [important information for speakers](/seminar/important-information) first.
+If you are speaking this term or looking to speak in a future term, we recommend you read the [important information for speakers](/seminar/important-information) first.